sinoz/nds-api/README.md

 The project is compiled to and thus requires at least Java 7.
 The Scala based tests are compiled with Scala 2.11.8.

 #### Credits
 I would like to give credit to the [Tinke](https://github.com/pleonex/tinke) project as it was used as a reference to figure out the complex data structures of the Nitro file system.
+The NDS documentation of [problemkaput](http://problemkaputt.de/gbatek.htm) was also used as a reference.